hbctraining/bioinformatics_online/guidelines/for_learners.md

 </p>

 * We will be sending you a link to the Zoom classroom in the preparation email before class.
-  * You will also receive a **password** to jion the meeting.
+  * You will also receive a **password** to join the meeting.
 Please do not share this with others.
   * When you join the Zoom meeting, you will be in a **virtual waiting area**, and we will admit everyone to the class 5-10 minutes prior to the start of the lessons.

 * If you are able to, please check that your audio (video, is optional) are working well with Zoom before the workshop begins.